anandology/lambda-retreat/problem-sets/problem-set4/problems.md

 4
 ```

+**Problem 2:** _Exercise 2.18 from SICP_

-**Problem 2:** Define procedure `reverse` that takes a list as argument and returns a list with the same elements in reverse order.
+Define procedure `reverse` that takes a list as argument and returns a list with the same elements in reverse order.

 ```scheme
 (reverse (list 1 2 3 4))